psykulsk/rubik.sh/README.md

 # rubik.sh

 Feeling your eyelids droop during that never-ending meeting?
-Or maybe you're on your server, bored out of your mind?
+Or maybe you're ssh'ed into your server, bored out of your mind?

 rubik.sh is here for you!